NIH Study Links Hair Relaxer to Higher Risk for Uterine Cancer

 If left untreated, uterine fibroids can continue to grow, both in size and number.
 As the tumors take over the uterus, pain and other symptoms will become increasingly worse.
 The heavy bleeding will become heavier and it may be accompanied by severe cramping.

 See all related product liability lawsuits our attorneys have taken on.

 Get a Free Hair Relaxer Uterine Fibroids Lawsuit Evaluation With Our Lawyers

-The Products Liability Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in hair relaxer uterine fibroids lawsuits.
+The Products Liability Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in hair relaxer uterine fibroids lawsuits.
 We are handling individual litigation nationwide and currently accepting new cases in all 50 states.

 Again, if you or a loved one was diagnosed with uterine cancer (endometrial cancer or uterine sarcoma) or ovarian cancer (epithelial, germ cell, stomal) after using hair straighteners or hair relaxers, you should contact our law firm immediately.
 You may be entitled to compensation by filing a Hair Relaxer Uterine Fibroids Lawsuit and our attorneys can help.